 Q. What is a “restrictive” appositive?
-I have read paragraphs 5.21 and 6.26, but I do not understand the difference between the two types of examples, distinguishing the use of commas by this term.
+I have read chapters 5 and 6, but I do not understand the difference between the two types of examples, distinguishing the use of commas by this term.
 Please advise . . . my client wants to know the “why” behind my editorial source.

 A. “Restrictive” appositives cannot be removed from a sentence without obscuring the identity of the word or phrase that the appositive is intended to identify.
 Take the following two sentences:

 My cat Philby is fat.
 [I have two cats.]